dubsalot/elliptitron/README.md

 Repository is a personal learning project for me.
 I have a bowflex [bxe216 elliptical machine](https://www.ellipticalreviews.com/bowflex/bxe216/) and I am not fond of it's dashboard or the way it syncs data with the app on my phone.

+You can find some images below of the project.

 The code is developed on a raspberry pi using [vscode over ssh](https://code.visualstudio.com/docs/remote/remote-overview).

 ## I have three goals for this project other than learning: